-VI.3 Department Tenure/Permanency Committee
+VI.3 Department Tenure Committee

-- VI.3.1 When a tenure/permanency decision, including tenure/permanency concurrent with promotion, is to be made, a Tenure/Permanency Committee shall be established, composed of five (5) persons. - VI.3.2 The Committee shall consist of the Chair of the department concerned, as Chair of the Tenure/Permanency Committee, three (3) tenured/permanent faculty members elected by and from the Department Committee, and a faculty member from a cognate discipline appointed by the Dean in consultation with the Chair of the Tenure/Permanency Committee.
-Where there is no representation from a designated group as defined by Employment Equity legislation amongst the faculty members elected by the Department Committee, the Dean's appointee from a cognate discipline shall normally be a member of a designated group as defined by Employment Equity legislation.
-All members of the Committee are voting members. - VI.3.3 When a candidate holds an appointment in a department with fewer than four (4) available tenured/permanent faculty members, the Dean, in consultation with the Chair of the Tenure/Permanency Committee and the candidate, shall appoint the necessary number of tenured/permanent faculty members from cognate disciplines to make up a Tenure/Permanency Committee of five (5) tenured/permanent faculty members, inclusive of the Chair of the Tenure/Permanency Committee.
-Here, as in VI.3.2 the Committee members from cognate disciplines are regular members of the Tenure/Permanency Committee, with no special responsibilities, and no special authority from or obligations to the Dean. - VI.3.4 When a candidate holds an appointment in more than one department, the Tenure/Permanency Committee shall include a member from the non-home department, with full voting rights.
-This member shall serve in lieu of one of the three (3) tenured/permanent faculty members elected by and from the Department Committee under VI.3.2, and this member shall be elected from the non-home department in the same manner as members elected from the home department.
+- VI.3.1 When a tenure decision, including tenure concurrent with promotion, is to be made, a Tenure Committee shall be established, composed of five (5) persons eligible in accordance with 1.2.7.4. - VI.3.2 The Committee shall consist of the Chair of the department concerned, as Chair of the Tenure Committee, three (3) tenured faculty members elected by and from the Department Committee, and a faculty member from a cognate discipline appointed by the Dean in consultation with the Chair of the Tenure Committee.
+Where there is no representation from underrepresented groups amongst the faculty members elected by the Department Committee, the Dean's appointee from a cognate discipline shall normally be a member of an underrepresented group.
+All members of the Committee are voting members. - VI.3.3 When a candidate holds an appointment in a department with fewer than four (4) available tenured faculty members, the Dean, in consultation with the Chair of the Tenure Committee and the candidate, shall appoint the necessary number of tenured faculty members from cognate disciplines to make up a Tenure Committee of five (5) tenured faculty members, inclusive of the Chair of the Tenure Committee.
+Here, as in VI.3.2 the committee members from cognate disciplines are regular members of the Tenure Committee, with no special responsibilities, and no special authority from or obligations to the Dean. - VI.3.4 When a candidate holds an appointment in more than one department, the Tenure Committee shall include a member from the non-home department, with full voting rights.
+This member shall serve in lieu of one of the three (3) tenured faculty members elected by and from the Department Committee under VI.3.2, and this member shall be elected from the non-home department in the same manner as members elected from the home department.